 What is egg donation

 Egg donation is most commonly used when the patient is unable to produce her own eggs.
-This type of infertility is often associated with older maternal age, when the ovaries store of follicles is beginning to run out.
-The tell-tale signs are irregular - and even absent - periods, which are often a prelude to the menopause.
-In normal 'fertile' women this can happen in their late 30s and early 40s, but there are also unfortunate younger women who are found to have 'premature' menopause.
-This can happen in women as young as 20 or 30.
+This is often associated with older maternal age, when the ovaries store of follicles is beginning to run out.
+The tell-tale signs are irregular - and even absent - periods.
+For some women, this can happen in their late 30s and early 40s, or even earlier.
 For these women, egg donation is the only possible fertility treatment.

 Treatment is much the same as standard IVF, except that the eggs are sourced from a friend or relative (known egg donation) or from an anonymous donor or egg bank.
 Patients receiving ‘fresh’ donor eggs from a donor must have hormone therapy to ensure that their own menstrual cycle matches the donor’s and is ready to receive an embryo for implantation.
 For patients using frozen eggs, all eggs are stored in a frozen state and are only thawed for fertilisation and transfer when needed by the recipient patient.